Arveson's version of the Gauss-Bonnet-Chern formula for Hilbert modules over the polynomial rings: Introduction

-Obviously, $K(\mathcal{M}^\perp)$ is an analytical invariant, while $\chi(\mathcal{M}^\perp)$ is an algebraic invariant.
-Arveson's version of the Gauss-Bonnet-Chern formula \eqref{Koula} established the essential connection between these two invariants.
-Such a formula can be generalized to Drury-Arveson module in infinitely many variables.
-To do this, we need to define the asymptotic curvature invariant and asymptotic Euler characteristic for the so-called finite rank $\omega$-contractive Hilbert modules over polynomial rings in infinitely many variables.
-A commuting sequence of operators $\mathbb T_\omega=(T_1,\cdots, T_m,\cdots)$ is called to be an {\it $\omega$-contraction}, if
+Our next goal is to extend Arveson's version of the Gauss-Bonnet-Chern formula to Drury-Arveson modules in infinitely many variables.
+To do this, we need to define the asymptotic curvature invariant and the asymptotic Euler characteristic for the so-called finite rank $\omega$-contractive Hilbert modules over {the polynomial ring} in infinitely many variables. {A sequence of commuting operators} $\mathbb T_\omega=(T_1,\cdots, T_m,\cdots)$ is called an {\it $\omega$-contraction}, if